nicolaisi/tancolor/README.md

 Example
 =======

 The example is provided in the example folder.
+An interactive [demo](http://nicolaisi.github.io/tancolor/) is also available.

 Dependencies
 ============